 Besides the headrest, the back and the seat, spend some time cleaning the other seat components, such as the seat belt and buckle.
 Don’t forget the front of the seat where the backs of your legs hit, and beneath the seat.

 Plan on letting your newly cleaned car seats dry for several hours or overnight.
 Peterson says you can speed up the process by removing excess moisture with an absorbent microfibre cloth.
-(Here are 13 cleaning tricks car washers won’t tell you.)
+(Here are 13 car washing tips the pros don’t want you to know.)